top of page

 2. CRM Updates and Lead Status Tracking

-Why it matters: Every missed lead follow-up or outdated pipeline stage means lost revenue.
-But updating CRM fields isn’t a good use of your time.
+Why it matters: Why it matters: Every missed lead follow-up or outdated pipeline stage means lost revenue.
+But updating CRM fields isn’t a good use of your time, and tasks like these are exactly what you should offload sooner.

 Delegate this if you’re doing any of the following: